020 7405 4600

 Social Mobility

-We recognise that attracting and retaining the very best members and staff, who are reflective of the diverse communities we serve is fundamental to our success and that of our clients.
+We recognise that attracting and retaining the very best members of staff, who are reflective of the diverse communities we serve, is fundamental to our success and that of our clients.
 We aim to lead by example and be recognised as an inclusive organisation, ensuring anyone can access the profession no matter their background.
 Within the last 12 months we:

-- Partnered with the 10,000 Black Interns initiative to offer a 6 week paid internship
+• Partnered with the 10,000 Black Interns initiative to offer a six week paid internship.

-These initiatives build on the work previously undertaken by the firm and have resulted in firm being ranked 63rd in the Top 75 Employers, Social Mobility Foundation Index.
+These initiatives build on the work previously undertaken by the firm and have resulted in us being ranked 63rd in the Top 75 Employers for the Social Mobility Foundation Index.
 The SMF rankings were first launched in 2017 and have grown to become one of the leading national employers led social mobility indices.

 Gender Pay Gap